pgailinas/videoqa-representation-comparison/docs/index.md

 ### Notebook Workflow

-The project is organized into a sequence of notebooks that support reproducible experimentation across baseline, Retrieval-Augmented Generation (RAG), and iterative RAG VideoQA workflows.
+The project is organized into a sequence of notebooks that support reproducible experimentation across baseline, pretrained-representation, and autoencoder-representation VideoQA workflows.

 | Notebook                             | Purpose                                                                                  |
 | ------------------------------------ | ---------------------------------------------------------------------------------------- |